Module Specification

 The practical skills and insights gained will empower you to address challenges such as scope creep and requirement prioritisation, ensuring alignment with business objectives.
 By the end of this module, you’ll be able to define digital projects with confidence and become an invaluable asset in any development team.

-Code Number of Credits ECTS Credits Framework HECoS code
+Mode(s) of Study Code CATS Credits ECTS Credits Framework HECoS code

 RE71 15 7 FHEQ - L7

-Learning outcomes
+Learning Outcomes

 Code Attributes developed Outcomes